DiegoHSO/DiegoHSO/README.md

 ### Hi!
 I'm Diego 😄

-I'm a Computer Engineering student.
-I live in Porto Alegre, a city in the south of Brazil and I'm 23 years old.
+I'm a Computer Engineer, currently living in Porto Alegre, a city in the south of Brazil.
+I'm 23 years old.

 🖥 - At the moment, I'm working mainly with iOS Development.